Investigating Gender Euphoria and Dysphoria on TikTok: Characterization and Comparison: Introduction

 Dysphoria is in many ways considered foundational to the recognition of transgender people today, although this is a problematic definition~\cite{jacobsen2022counts}.
 Dysphoria is often defined as the distress that begets trans identity, more specifically as “clinically significant distress or impairment related to a strong desire to be of another gender, which may include the desire to change primary and/or secondary sex characteristics”\cite{turban2020what}.
 Gender euphoria, on the other hand, is often considered gender dysphoria’s inverse or corollary, and is defined as the heightened joy transgender people experience when their gender is recognized and affirmed~\cite{austin2022gender,beischel2022little,jacobsen2022moving,rachlin2018medical}.
-Gender dysphoria is largely a medical term that grew from the efforts of trans activists to increase access to medical treatment in conversations with medical practitioners grappling with trans identity in the 1990s~\footnote{Many sources, such as ~\cite{johnson2019rejecting}, claim it was always a medical term, whereas many others, such as ~\cite{konnelly2022transmedicalism} and ~\cite{valentine2007imagining}, maintain it was originally a term invented by gender-diverse people.
-Nonetheless, its most standardized definition comes from the most recent edition of the ~\cite{american10diagnostic}, in which gender dysphoria is defined as “distress that may accompany the incongruence between one's experienced or expressed gender and one's assigned gender”.}.
+Gender dysphoria is largely a medical term that grew from the efforts of trans activists to increase access to medical treatment in conversations with medical practitioners grappling with trans identity in the 1990s .
 In contrast, gender euphoria rose in use primarily in the past decade or so due to the efforts by community members to have the positive aspects of their gender transition and attendant experiences recognized.
-Gender dysphoria still largely serves as the label that can officially produce trans identity in medical spaces, because gender affirming care (i.e., medical transition) is not available unless gender dysphoria has been diagnosed~\cite{shuster2021trans}, despite the fact that this does not capture the nuance of many trans and gender nonbinary people’s experiences.
+Gender dysphoria still largely serves as the label that can officially produce trans identity in medical spaces, because gender-affirming care (i.e., medical transition) is not available unless gender dysphoria has been diagnosed~\cite{shuster2021trans}, although this does not capture the nuance of many trans and gender nonbinary people’s experiences.